 There is no requirement for funeral services to be religion-based.
-Many people prefer there to be no religious content in the funeral and there are trained celebrants available that can arrange and lead a non-religious funeral ceremony.
+Many people prefer there to be no religious content so they can have a non-religious funeral or a humanist funeral and there are trained celebrants available that can arrange and lead this type of ceremony for you.

 When the congregated mourners are of many faiths or the deceased’s faith was uncertain, the most fitting approach may be to use a civil, non-religious or secular celebrant.
 These celebrants are open to the inclusion of readings, prayers, hymns and music which derive from any spiritual or religious traditions relevant to the deceased and the congregation.
 Since nothing is assumed or prescribed, the service can be specific to the beliefs of the person who has died.

 Whilst the term ‘humanist funeral’ is often used to describe a non-religious funeral, humanism is essentially atheist in concept and a humanist funeral will make no allowance for any religious elements within the ceremony.
 If a humanist service is what you wish to have you can find out more about it and select a humanist officiant from their website.
 Alternatively your funeral director may be able to recommend a humanist celebrant already known to them.